allainmoyo/GraduationWork/playbooks/roles/deploy_jar/README.md

 Role Name
 =========

-Role for deplyment of the latest artifact from Nexus repository to QA and CI environment
+This deplys latest artifact from Nexus repository to QA and CI environment

 Requirements
 ------------